Executive summary (TL;DR)

 Conclusion

 Header smuggling in SIP may be a critical vulnerability for some, since it leads to spoofing of trusted SIP headers.
 In assessing the impact of this vulnerability, however, one needs to understand the business logic that it affects.
 Do keep in mind that although we found this particular issue in Kamailio, it is prevalent in other SBCs and other edge SIP entities.
-Of course, that’s where vulnerability testing and fuzzing exercises can help ;-)
+Of course, that’s where penetration tests for VoIP and fuzzing exercises can help ;-)